freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 10.1

 **The first thing you need to do is start the terminal.** Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
-Once you open a new one, type `echo hello terminal` into the terminal and press enter.
+Once you open a new one, type `echo hello bash` into the terminal and press enter.

 #### HINTS